 Now we get to the point.
 When you invest in TSP’s Lifecycle Funds, you are:

-- Making a decision as to when you need this money
+- Deciding as to when you need this money

 - Trusting the Mercer Investment Consulting asset allocation model

-If you ‘set it & forget it,’ then you’re investing on the efficient frontier (or at least Mercer’s definition of it).
+If you ‘set it & forget it,’ then you’re investing on the efficient frontier (or at least Mercer’s definition).
 Not only that, but the L-fund automatically adjusts over time to lower the portfolio risk.
-If you invest in an L-fund, then put a bunch of money in one of the other funds, then you’re probably going to screw up the asset allocation.
+If you invest in an L-fund, then put a bunch of money in one of the other funds, you’ll probably screw up the asset allocation.
 This means you’ll either be taking too much risk for the return you expect to make, or you won’t be making as much money as you should expect for the risk you’re taking…you’re under the line.
-Not only that, but you’ll need to make regular adjustments to make sure your portfolio is properly balanced, which you don’t need to do with an L-fund.
+You’ll need to make regular adjustments to ensure your portfolio is properly balanced, which you don’t need to do with an L-fund.

-You might have money in other accounts, that you cannot put into TSP.
+You might have money in other accounts that you cannot put into TSP.
 There is nothing wrong with that.
-However, you should recognize that your asset allocation within TSP may be altered by outside investments.
-By sitting down with a fee-only financial planner, you can make sure that your asset allocation will meet your investment goals.
+However, you should recognize that outside investments may alter your asset allocation within TSP.
+Sitting down with a fee-only financial planner ensures that your asset allocation meets your investment goals.